-Table 20-2 shows the steps involved in the analysis.
-Part I of the table analyzes the costs of borrowing and buying.
-The company borrows \$10 million and uses it to pay for the equipment, so these two items net out to zero and thus are not shown in Table 20-2.
+Figure 18-2 shows the steps involved in the analysis.
+Part I of the table is devoted to the costs of borrowing and buying.
+The company borrows \$10 million and uses it to pay for the equipment, so these two items net out to zero and thus are not shown in the figure.
 Then, the company makes the after-tax payments shown in Line 1.
 In Year 1, the after-tax interest charge is 0.10(\$10 million)(0.65) = \$650,000, and other payments are calculated similarly.
 The \$10 million loan is repaid at the end of Year 5.
 Line 2 shows the maintenance cost.
 Line 3 gives the maintenance tax savings.
-Line 4 contains the depreciation tax savings, which is the depreciation expense times the tax rate.
-The notes to Table 20-2 explain the depreciation calculation.
+Line 4 contains the depreciation tax savings, which are the depreciation expenses multiplied by the tax rate.
+The notes to Figure 18-2 explain the depreciation calculation.
 Lines 5 and 6 contain the residual (or salvage) value cash flows.
 The tax is on the excess of the residual value over the asset's book value, not on the full residual value.
-Line 7 contains the net cash flows, and Line 8 shows the net present value of these flows, discounted at 6.5%.
+Line 7 contains the net cash flows, and Line 8 shows the net present value of these flows discounted at 6.5%.
+Line 9 reports the cost of owning (which is the negative of the PV of cash flows).

-Part II of Table 20-2 analyzes the lease.
-The lease payments, shown in Line 9, are \$2,600,000 per year; this rate, which includes maintenance, was established by the prospective lessor and offered to Anderson Equipment.
-If Anderson accepts the lease, the full amount will be a deductible expense, so the tax savings, shown in Line 10, is 0.35(Lease payment) = 0.35(\$2,600,000) = \$910,000.
-Thus, the aftertax cost of the lease payment is Lease payment - Tax savings = \$2,600,000 - \$910,000 = \$1,690,000.
-This amount is shown in Line 11, Years 0 through 4.
+Part II of Figure 18-2 analyzes the lease.
+The lease payments, shown in Line 10, are \$2,600,000 per year; this rate, which includes maintenance, was established by the prospective lessor and offered to Anderson Equipment.
+If Anderson accepts the lease then the full amount will be a deductible expense, so the tax savings, shown in Line 11, are 0.35(Lease payment) = 0.35(\$2,600,000) = \$910,000.
+Thus, the after-tax cost of the lease payment is Lease payment - Tax savings = \$2,600,000 - \$910,000 = \$1,690,000.
+This amount is shown in Line 12 for Years 0 through 4.

 The next step is to compare the net cost of owning with the net cost of leasing.
 However, we must first put the annual cash flows of leasing and borrowing on a common basis.
 This requires converting them to present values, which brings up the question of the proper rate at which to discount the costs.
 Because leasing is a substitute for debt, most analysts recommend that the company's cost of debt be used, and this rate seems reasonable in our example.
-Further, since the cash flows are after taxes, the after-tax cost of debt, which is 10% (1-T) = 10%(0.65) = 6.5%, should be used.
-Accordingly, we discount the net cash flows in Lines 7 and 11 using a rate of 6.5%.
-The resulting present values are \$7,534,000 for the cost of owning and \$7,480,000 for the cost of leasing, as shown in Lines 8 and 12.
-The financing method that produces the smaller present value of costs is the one that should be selected.
-We define the net advantage to leasing (NAL) as follows (see Note e to Table 20-2):
+Moreover, because the cash flows are after taxes, we should use the after-tax cost of debt, which is 10%(1 - T) = 10%(0.65) = 6.5%.
+Accordingly, we discount the net cash flows in Lines 7 and 12 using a rate of 6.5%.
+We then convert the PVs to costs of owning and leasing, shown in Lines 9 and 14: The resulting present